 Nathan Hackett Nathan Hackett

-The Right to Disconnect: Your Culture Test Arrives in 2025
+The Right to Disconnect: Your Culture Test Arrived in 2025

-The Right to Disconnect: Your Culture Test Arrives in 2025
+The Right to Disconnect: Your Culture Test Arrived in 2025

 After-hours “urgency” is about to meet the right to disconnect.
 This reform exposes poor planning and rewards teams that respect recovery time.
 The win isn’t just compliance—it’s sharper focus, fewer interruptions, and better work.
 If your inbox culture needs a reset, I’ll help you implement policy, rhythms, and scripts that actually stick.